cbrnr/python-intro-short/04-Functions/04-Functions.md

 ```

 ### Example 3
 Let's define an even more sophisticated function, this time we add two parameters `x` and `y`.
-The function should return the sum of these two parameters, which is why we will call our function `add` (instead of `test3`):
+The function should return the sum of these two parameters, which is why we will call our function `add`:

 ```python
 >>> def add(x, y):